Terenceyuyue/varFEM/README.md

 ## Adaptive finite element method and Newest-node bisection

-   - The adpative finite element method (AFEM) is introduced for the Poisson equation and Morley plate bending element.
-Each step was explained in detail, viz. the loops of the form:
+   - The adpative finite element method (AFEM) is introduced for Poisson equation and Morley plate bending element.

+   - Each step was explained in detail, viz. the loops of the form:

            SOLVE -> ESTIMATE -> MARK -> REFINE